 Taking this medication can make you more susceptible to infections.
 You should report any symptoms of infection to your healthcare provider right away, including a fever (temperature greater than 100.4), sore throat or cold, shortness of breath, cough, burning or pain with urination.

 The following infections have been reported in studies, so you should be aware of these symptoms:

 - Herpes zoster: symptoms include a skin rash or blisters that may be painful or itchy, localized to one area.

 - Tuberculosis: symptoms include new or worsening cough, weight loss, night sweats, and fever.

 - Progressive Multifocal Leukoencephalopathy (PML) is a rare, but very serious brain infection that may develop over several weeks or months.
 They may include changes in mood or usual behavior, confusion, thinking problems, loss of memory, changes in vision, speech, or walking, and decreased strength or weakness on one side of the body.

-In studies, patients reported headaches, bruising and dizziness.
+- Headaches, Bruising and Dizziness.
 Please report any of these side effects to your care provider.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should consult with your healthcare team before breastfeeding while receiving this medication.